 - Every employee who is a Pay As You Earn (PAYE) worker receives an additional PAYE tax credit of €1,650 per year.
 Certain conditions may apply to proprietary directors, their spouses and children of proprietary directors - contact Revenue for more information.
-People availing of the Tax Exemption Limits have their PAYE credit already included in the Exemption Limits - If you are paying a mortgage you are entitled to tax relief, which is applied at source i.e. the bank or building society credits tax relief and in this manner you get the relief.
-Please check www.revenue.ie the Revenue website, for more information.
-Mortgages taken out after 31st December 2012 will not qualify for mortgage interest relief. - There are a variety of personal credits available for widowed people, depending on the year of bereavement and the number of dependent children. - There are additional credits available for blind persons, those with dependant relatives, incapacitated children and those who are incapacitated and employing a carer.
-There is also relief available for medical expenses.
-Tax relief for contributions to pension schemes and health insurance premiums is applied at source.
+People availing of the Tax Exemption Limits have their PAYE credit already included in the Exemption Limits - If you are paying a mortgage you are entitled to Mortgage Interest Relief, which is applied at source i.e. the bank or building society credits tax relief and in this manner you get the relief.
+Please check www.revenue.ie

-Example 1:

-A single person with no children who is a PAYE worker has a personal tax credit made up of the following:
+Example 1: A single person with no children who is a PAYE worker has a personal tax credit made up of the following:

-Single Person's tax credit €1,650.00PAYE tax credit + €1,650.00Total tax credits per year €3,300.00Total tax credits per week €63.46
+Single Person's tax credit €1,650.00

+PAYE tax credit + €1,650.00

+Total tax credits per year €3,300.00

+Total tax credits per week €63.46

 Please Note: At present, single people with a total annual income of up to €16,500 (including PAYE earnings and other sources) do not pay income tax.
-If their income exceeds €10,036 they ARE subject to the Universal Social Charge.
+If their income exceeds €13,000 they ARE subject to the Universal Social Charge.